wp-plugins/maintenance-mode-notify/readme.txt

 == Changelog ==
+= 2.0.1 =
+* register_settings function conflicts with other plugins solved

 = 2.0 =
 * Ability to position the notifying bar in the page (top, bottom)
 * Fullscreen mode
 * Blink ability

 = 1.0 =
-* Yellow bar with a message at the top of the page
+* Yellow bar with a message at the top of the page.

 == Upgrade Notice ==
+= 2.0.1 =
+solved the register_settings function conflicts with other plugins

 = 2.0 =
 Change the positioning, make it blink!